Ouss6116/HackTheBox-Writeup/Artificial/Artificial-Writeup.md

 we get in as app, small check we found another user: gael

-we use find command to find something interesting : 'find / -type f -name "*.db" 2>/dev/null'
+we use find command to find something interesting : `find / -type f -name "*.db" 2>/dev/null`

 we find a sqlite db: 1|gael|gael@artificial.htb|c99175974b6e192936d97224638a34f8